sagifogel/Proptics/docs/src/main/mdoc/optics/at.md

 title: At
 ---

-`At` is a typeclass that provides an <a href ="/Proptics/docs/optics/affine-traversal" target="_blank">`AffineTraversal`</a> which allows reading, writing or deleting the value associated with a key in a Map-like containers.
+`At` is a typeclass that provides an [AffineTraversal](affine-traversal.md) which allows reading, writing or deleting the value associated with a key in a Map-like containers.

 ```scala
 /**